Posts

 Image

-I don't know what the story is.
+When i began this piece I didnt know what the story was.
+It evolved overtime and with each decision made, it became.
 As many of you know I am in the studio every day and it is at night, when I go up to the house, I do slow stitching.
-This piece was set aside many times and evolved over many months, where each stage brought with it a 'what now?'.
+This piece was set aside many times over many months, where each stage brought with it a 'what now?' or a 'what if'.
 Slowly it became 'Under a Big Sky'.
 This is how it went.
 I began by creating little squares from my shibori scraps, brought in white and eco printed cotton, silk and linen, ironing the little squares around a template i created.
 One evening, from the box of 'little squares', i began to lay them out in what was a pleasing arrangment to me.
 Sewed the squares together into a single cloth and then i tacked it to a calico cloth backing, extending the borders.
 After it being set aside for many months, i came to the orange stitching idea - a stacking stitch created within a circle.
-This image shows the stitched circle and stitching the borders creating a 'whole' detail of the stacked stitching...
+This image shows the stitched ...

 monoprint play